arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 DO_7 := SHR(server_opCycle,7) AND 1;
 ```

 The `counter` variable is a universal reference for the client Portenta Machine Control.
-While `counter_rec` is specifically defined for use with Modbus transactions, capturing data from the server Portenta Machine Control that relates to the `counter_stack` data.
+Meanwhile, `counter_rec` is specifically defined for use with Modbus transactions, capturing data from the server Portenta Machine Control related to the `counter_stack` data.
 This variable was established during the 'Read Input Registers' Modbus function setup.

 For operational indications, the client Portenta Machine Control will employ four digital programmable outputs, complemented by the full suite of digital outputs.
 Every time the `counter` registers a multiple of ten, the corresponding digital programmable output tied to that counter's first digit will be engaged.
 For example, when the `counter` value reaches `10`, digital programmable output #1 gets activated.